is-a-dev/anna/README.md

 She is a fork of [orangcc](https://github.com/is-a-dev/orangcapp) meant to be a replacement for [Fire](https://github.com/is-a-dev/fire), [orangcc](https://github.com/is-a-dev/orangcapp), and Countr in the is-a.dev Discord server.

 ## installation
-On NixOS, clone this repository and run `nix-shell` inside it.
+On NixOS and on other Operating Systems that have nix package manager installed, clone this repository and run `nix-shell` inside it.
 You will need to run it twice the first time.

-On Ubuntu/Debian: Soon
+On Ubuntu/Debian: Clone this repository and run `bash start.sh` inside it.You will need to run it twice the first time.

 Maintainers: @orxngc, @cutedog5695